 Bait hooks come in a variety of styles and are the white-bread option of hooks.
 Most feature barbs on the shaft to hold bait in place.
 Longer shank hooks are good for teaching kids to fish, while shorter shank ones are often used in snells.
-The Bass Pro Shops Baitholder hook is one popular bait hook with a four star rating.
+The Bass Pro Shops Baitholder hook is one popular bait hook that has a 4.6 star rating.

 The term circle hook refers to a specific design for fishing hooks that causes them to appear circular in shape.
 Used primarily for live bait fishing, these hooks increase hooking percentages and also help to prevent gut hooking fish.
 When a strike occurs, the hook slides out of the fish’s throat.
 The barb does not penetrate until the hook reaches the corner of the mouth.
 At that point, the hook point pivots and sets for a safe, solid hookup.
 The primary thing to remember about circle hooks is that they do not require a standard hard, hook set.
 In fact, setting the hook in that manner will almost guarantee that a fish is lost.
 Instead, simply cranking down and applying steady pressure works best.

 Treble hooks feature three bends and points in one hook.
-Trebles provide greater coverage for artificial baits such as crankbaits, jerkbaits or topwaters.
+Trebles provide greater coverage for artificial baits such as crankbaits, jerkbaits or topwater baits.
 Bait anglers also use trebles.
 Cut bait for catfish or threading minnows for trolling salmon or trout are examples where trebles are regularly used.